Inclusive Excellence Post Doctoral and Visiting Scholars Program Details

 • Recipients must be in residence full-time for the duration of the award period.

-• Postdocs or Scholars may teach at least one course, at the discretion of the department.
+• Postdoctoral Fellows and Visiting Scholars are recommended to teach a maximum of one course annually, at the discretion of the department.

-• Appointment is one year with possibility for a 2nd year.
-In the final year of post-doctoral fellowship/visiting scholars program, the unit (or units) will undertake a rigorous review of the candidate's qualifications for a tenure-track position.
+• Postdocs and Scholars are appointed for one year with possibility for a second year.
+In the final year of postdoctoral fellowship/visiting scholars’ program, the unit (or units) will undertake a rigorous review of the candidate’s qualifications for a tenure-track position.

 FAQs